Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-07-08-Command_Line_Arguments_Of_Python.md

   -h, --help  show this help message and exit
 ```

 As you can see output above.
-Positinal arguments make us specify the positional option typing in command on shell.
+Positinal arguments make us specify the positional option typing in command to execute our program on the shell.

-i.e.calling our program now require us to specify an option, in here echo option.
+i.e. calling our program now require us to specify an option, in here echo option.

-you can specify help message of your  arguments easily with help as follows :
+you can specify help message of your arguments easily with help keywrod as follows :

 > parser.add_argument("echo", help="echo the string you use here")